The first casualty of loss of income would be the credit worthiness

 Such an aspirational scenario is bound to motivate millions to jump the start-up bandwagon with their long-cherished ideas, to experiment with new career opportunities and even to go on a sabbatical to improve their skills or reorient their ambitions in life.

 Here, there could be a mismatch between aspirations and realities as many of these individuals could suffer a reduction or a total loss of income – for which, they may be unprepared for.
 And if such individuals have excess investment obligations or are the sole earning members, they would find it distressful to maintain their current lifestyle.

-As such, the first casualty would be the credit worthiness.
+In such a situation, in most cases, the person does not remain credit worthy.
 Since the reduction in income due to redundancy could become a reality for almost everyone including absolute professionals, there are few feasible precautionary measures one must be aware of.
 By planning your income pattern, saving it judiciously and managing your credit records efficiently, one can safely sail through the crisis.
 Here are few tips:

 # Inform lenders about your ‘new situation’

 Primarily, you should not allow the loss of income to stop you from staying on top of your finances.
-If the job hunting takes longer, you can fall behind credit commitments.
+If the new job is not coming your way then there is a chance that you may find it difficult to service your debt.
 This would seriously dent any future borrowing hence you need to get the big picture; your Credit Information Report (CIR).
 Then, it is imperative to inform the lenders (credit cards, loans, etc) about your situation straight away.
 Such a transparency would definitely add to your credibility among lenders, and not less; for them, you are a responsible borrower.